MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Remove-CsTeamsMeetingBrandingPolicy.md

 ```

 ## DESCRIPTION
 Deletes a previously created TeamsMeetingBrandingPolicy.
 Any users with no explicitly assigned policies will then fall back to the default policy in the organization.
 You cannot delete the global policy from the organization.
-If you want to remove policies currently assigned to one or more users, you should assign a different policy to them before.
+If you want to remove policies currently assigned to one or more users, you should first assign a different policy to them.

 ## EXAMPLES